hamzaamrani/SciQ/README.md

 Our project aim to develop an application that allow the recognition and further the resolution of symbolic mathematical formulas.
 The insertion of the formulas could happen through the use of a predefined text-area or through the uploading of an image containing a formula.
 The resolution of the formulas happens through the usege of Wolphram|Alpha's API.

+You can view the full documentation at https://sciq.readthedocs.io/en/sprint2/index.html

 ## High-level pipeline